Calvin-Ho/EnvironmentSetup/README.md

 This branch stores files for setting up an ***office*** Linux environment.
-For a home setup, see the 'master' branch.
+For a home setup, see the 'home' branch.